Easiest countries to start a business

 In terms of where countries are heading with new business growth, we analyzed the number of new businesses registered by the World Bank in each country in 2013 and calculated the percentage change in 2018.
 Over the course of five years, Cote d’Ivoire has been rapidly gaining new businesses due to its relatively high median income, despite political upheaval in 2002, and a rapidly expanding economy.
 Liechtenstein, a tiny country that sits between Switzerland and Austria, has also seen rapid growth of new businesses in the span of five years, welcoming foreign investment and touting a robust private banking sector

-Starting to Startup
+Starting to startup

 Starting a new business from scratch is never easy, but data shows that it can be at least relatively easy depending on your location.
 That said, if you are looking to start a business, the difficulty may be not only specific to your location, but specific to your needs.
 For instance, if you need to acquire funding or need to get the idea to market in as little time as possible, New Zealand may be your best bet.
 If you would like to fund the business yourself, however, the UK may be a better place for you.
 And if you think you would rely on a highly educated workforce, Hong Kong could be just the place.